iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Getting Started with Speed Motors Using IQ Control Center
 *********************************************************

-The easiest way to get started with any IQ Motor is with the IQ Control Center.
+The easiest way to get started with any Vertiq Motor is with the IQ Control Center.
-The IQ Control Center is a simple application that allows you to configure and test an IQ Motor from your PC, without the need for a flight controller or specialized hardware.
+The IQ Control Center is a simple application that allows you to configure and test a Vertiq Motor from your PC, without the need for a flight controller or specialized hardware.

 This tutorial will take you through the process of getting started with a motor using the IQ Control Center.
 It will outline how to setup the necessary hardware and software,